About Us

 However, the unexpected happened.
 After the first publication of this website (June 30, 2009), letters from desperate owners started arriving.
-Between July 2009 and December 31, 2010 of last year, 607 readers had sent letters, mainly about the problems they were facing in condos.
-These letters climbed to 1,144 by this past December 31, 2011.
+Between July 2009 and December 31, 2015, at least 4,515 readers had sent letters, mainly about the problems they were facing in condos.
+Since then, as of the end of April 2017, 5,736 personos have sent letters.

-The letters have become more numerous and more varied...but not more hopeful... and they have served as the basis for the revisions and additions to the latest editions of this website, including this one.
-Many of the letters are posted in Readers Respond.
+Thus, the letters have become more numerous and more varied...and more helpless... and they have served as the basis for the revisions and additions to the latest editions of this website.
+Some of the letters are posted in Readers Respond.

 Anne-Marie Ambert, Ph.D.